 Status

-Orange eye butterflybush is listed as a Class B noxious weed in Washington, and list B designated weed subject to quarantine in Oregon.
+Orange eye butterflybush is listed as a Class B noxious weed in Washington, and in Oregon is a list B designated weed, subject to quarantine.
 As of January 1, 2010, any plant listed as ‘butterfly bush’ is assumed to be B. davidii and is prohibited entry, transport, purchase, sale or propagation in the State of Oregon.
 Sterile varieties of Buddleja approved by the Oregon Dept. of Agriculture, including inter-specific hybrids, are not regulated and may be propagated and sold if labeled as follows: “Seedless Butterfly Bush*.” “*Produces less than 2% viable seed.”
 Please consult the PLANTS Web site and your State Department of Natural Resources for this plant’s current status (e.g., threatened or endangered species, state noxious status, and wetland indicator values).

 Weediness